-Miss Cannon was also the first woman to be elected as an officer in the American Astronomical Society.
-During her time, the National League of Women Voters named her one of the twelve greatest living American Women of all time.
+Miss Cannon was also the first woman to be elected as an officer in the American Astronomical Society (AAS).
+During her time, the National League of Women Voters named her one of the twelve greatest living American women of all time.
 She even represented professional women everywhere at the 1933 World's Fair in Chicago.
-She was also nominated for membership in the National Academy of Sciences, she was not elected because Raymond Pearl made an issue of her deafness.
+She was also nominated for membership in the National Academy of Sciences, but she was not elected because Raymond Pearl made an issue of her deafness.

 The Association to Aid Scientific Research by Women awarded the 1932 Ellen Richards Research Prize for $1,000 to two worthy recipients, one being Annie Jump Cannon.
 She used the $1,000 prize money as seed money for an ongoing prize to be given out to a female astronomer of accomplishment on a bi-annual basis.
 Today the Annie Jump Cannon Award in Astronomy is given out annually to a woman astronomer in North America, within five years of receiving her doctorate, who has contributed notably to the field of Astronomy.
 The award now comes with a $1,500 prize and an expense paid opportunity to speak at the yearly AAS convention.